 [email protected]

 Dr. Nicklett is an Associate Professor of Social Work at the University of Michigan.
 Her active research agenda concerns social and contextual determinants of health in later life.
-She specializes in strategies for successful chronic disease management among diverse older populations.
+She specializes in strategies for successful chronic disease management among older populations.

 Dr. Deen is a board-certified pediatric cardiologist at the Cardiology Clinic at University of Washington Medical Center, an Assistant Professor of Pediatrics, and an Adjunct Assistant Professor of Medicine.